sparrowstack/sparrow-starter/README.md

 <br/>

 ## About
 SparrowStarter is the official starter template for building AI agents with the SparrowStack framework.
-This repository includes [example implementations](./src/examples) demonstrating how to configure SparrowStack Agents with different models, system prompts, leverage tool calling, and produce structured outputs.
+This repository includes [example implementations](./src/examples) demonstrating how to configure SparrowStack Agents with different models, system prompts, tool calling, and structured outputs.
 You can also spin up agents locally using the SparrowStack [interactive terminal](./src/interactiveTerminal).

 <p align="right">(<a href="#top">back to top</a>)</p>